Hull and East Riding Museum: Prehistoric Man

 This includes a tableau of a woman as a gatherer and explanations of the diet and technology of early humans.
 There are stone tools and Bronze Age pottery, metal goods and wooden carvings.
 Many of these were collected by notable archaeologist John Robert Mortimer (1825–1911).
 The Roos Carr figures are part of the permanent display.

 Celtic Worlds

-This includes a reconstruction of substantial parts of an Iron Age village and its people talking in ancient Welsh.
+This includes a reconstruction of substantial parts of an Iron Age village.
 A translation is available at reception.

 Boat Lab

 This shows the Hasholme Logboat, some 12.78 m and 1.4 m carved from a single oak tree, dating back to about 300 BC.
 There is also part of one of three Ferriby Boats from about 2000 BC, the oldest known sewn plank boats in Europe.

 Roman World (AD 43–410)

-This includes a reconstruction of part of the Roman settlement of Petuaria (modern day Brough, East Riding of Yorkshire).
+This includes a reconstruction of part of the Roman settlement of Petuaria (modern-day Brough, East Riding of Yorkshire).
 Large (actual) mosaics are displayed as they would have been within houses.
 A Roman bath house contains not only an original mosaic, but also a life-sized bather.
-There are also a workshop, office and shop, in which artifacts from the time are displayed as if for sale.
+There are also a workshop, office and shop, in which artefacts from the time are displayed as if for sale.
 A humorous feature is the Latin graffiti Romani ite domum ("Romans go home") on the wall of a building.

 The museum displays a number of mosaics which were found at the sites of Roman villas at Rudston, Brantingham and Harpham in the East Riding, and at Horkstow in north Lincolnshire.
 They are considered to be the best collection of late Roman mosaics to be seen in Britain.